 In Jeremiah, we read how the people would not listen.
 They kept doing whatever they wanted, following the desires of their hearts that had strayed from God.
 The people went backward instead of going forward in their relationship with God.
 Today, there are no more sacrifices and grace has allowed us the opportunity to propel us forward in our relationship with God.

-In Romans, new meaning is given for understanding about the definition of a living sacrifice.
-In our world the word sacrifice makes little sense.
-However, in context of the covenant from the time of Moses through 70 A.D. we find that God is interested in a relationship of love and obedience.
+In Romans, new meaning is given for understanding the definition of a living sacrifice.
+In our world, the word sacrifice makes little sense.
+However, in the context of the covenant from the time of Moses through 70 A.D., we find that God is interested in a relationship of love and obedience.

 The sacrificial system was a type and shadow of something deeper Adonai was pursing with the people.
 We are given amazing gifts, not to think highly of oneself, but to be used to help others in their understanding of God’s love.
 If your gift is serving, teaching, leadership, kindness, or another gift, we are to share it gladly with the world.